 - Congregants should be encouraged to proceed to their seats and remain there throughout the service.

-- Avoid choirs.
-Any performances must follow the Indoor live theater, music venue, and movie theater guidance.
+- Any performances must follow the Indoor live theater, music venue, and movie theater guidance.

-- Indoor events and gatherings are limited to 15% of maximum occupancy regardless of venue size.
-Outdoor events and gatherings are limited to 20% of maximum occupancy.
+- Indoor events and gatherings are limited to 25% of maximum occupancy regardless of venue size or 33 persons per 1,000 square feet, whichever is least restrictive.

-- Continue to offer remote service options even after in-person services resume to offer a safe option to those at high risk and to allow for greater physical distancing of in-person attendees.
+- Continue to offer remote service options, especially for those at high risk and to allow for greater physical distancing of in-person attendees.

 - If possible, offer staggered service times to increase physical distancing.